atapas/notifyme/README.md

   <tr>
     <td> showDate </td>
-    <td> Notification messages shows the time by default.
-Pass true for this property, if you want to show time as well.
-Pass false otherwise. </td>
+    <td> Notification message shows the date and time along with the message.
+Pass false for this property, if you do not want to show it.
+Pass true otherwise. </td>
     <td> No </td>
-    <td> Color in Hexacode, rgb or string name.
+    <td> true or false.
 Default value is, <b>false</b></td>
   </tr>

   <tr>
     <td> size </td>
-    <td> Color of the notification bell. </td>
+    <td> Size of the notification bell.
+Pass a Size to customize it.</td>
     <td> No </td>
     <td> Size values as, 16, 32, 48 etc. Default value is, <b>32</b></td>
   </tr>

   <tr>
     <td> sortedByKey </td>
-    <td> Pass true if the data passed to this component is already sorted by time-based key.
-Pass false otherwise, the component will take care of the time sorting. </td>
+    <td> Pass true, if the data passed to this component is already sorted by time-based key.
+Pass false otherwise, the component will take care of the time based sorting. </td>
     <td> No </td>
     <td> true or false.
 Default value is, <b>true</b></td>
   </tr>